Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Summit (Entry Level)

-Summit's entry point — condos, townhomes, and smaller single-family homes — falls into this tier.
-For that price, you get arguably the best all-around commuter town in NJ: sub-40-minute Midtown Direct express, a vibrant walkable downtown, excellent schools, and a community that works as well for young professionals as it does for established families.
-Summit condos in the $600K-$800K range are some of the best values on the entire Midtown Direct line.
+Summit's entry point sits in this tier if you start with a condo, townhome, or smaller single-family.
+For that price, you get arguably the best all-around commuter town in the state: a 44-minute Midtown Direct express, a walkable downtown that actually stays open on weekends, excellent schools, and a community that works for young professionals and established families alike.
+Summit condos in the $700K-$850K range are some of the sturdiest resale bets on the entire Midtown Direct line.

 Best for: Buyers who want the full Summit experience but are starting with a smaller home or condo.
 The resale value on Summit entry-level properties is exceptionally strong.